shortrib-labs/talos-cluster/README.md

 cluster on my home lab so that I could play with [KOTS](https://kots.io).
 As I worked with it, I realized I could use to create multi-node clusters.
 Then I learned about k0s and decided to see if I could adapt what I was doing to building k0s clusters.
+After that, I was hooked on seeing what types of clusters I could build.
+Now onto Talos.

 The initial audience was me and my peers at Replicated, but I think anyone working needing small clusters in a Lab environment could find